renatorib/react-powerplug/docs/components/List.md

 By default, the initial list state is an empty array.

 **onChange** _(optional)_
-Callback that fires when state changes.
+The onChange event of the List is called whenever the list state changes.

 ## List Children Props